edwinyjlim/git-interview-baseline/README.md

  create mode 100644 new-feature
 ```

-Now the branches have been merged and if you `ls`, you'll see the `new-feature` file from the `new-feature` branch in your current working directory that is checked out to master.
+Now the branches have been merged and if you `ls`, you'll see the `new-feature` file from the `new-feature` branch in your current working directory that is checked out to `master`.

 ## Working with remote branches with `git fetch` and `git pull`